GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 **NOTES:**

 -   The identified System Sensitivity Level governs which FedRAMP baseline applies.
 See the [*Importing the FedRAMP Baseline*](/documentation/ssp/3-working-with-oscal-files/#importing-the-fedramp-baseline) section for more information about importing the appropriate FedRAMP baseline.
+-   The system sensitivity level should match the highest security impact level for the system’s confidentiality, integrity, and availability objectives, but in rare exceptions (e.g., when the AO specifies and overrides the expected security sensitivity level), they may differ.

 ---
 ### System Status